Why Juno Quick Start Architecture Modules Models CLI LoRA JFR GPU AWS Deploy Design Perf Matrix → GitHub →

 Why Juno?

-• Your organization accepts only on-prem or air-gapped deployments, with strict disclosure policies, or runs clusters of commodity or heterogeneous hardware.
+• Your organization accepts only on-prem or air-gapped deployments, with strict disclosure policies, or runs clusters of heterogeneous hardware.

 • Your organization has mature Java teams and infrastructure, or enforces strict security policies against Python processes running in production.